sortedcord/vue-notes/Notes/Introduction/detailed-framework-comparison.md

 **The answer is: No, this is not automatically better.
 It’s also not worse - it simply depends on the project you’re working on and on your personal preferences.**

-There are some features like state management and routing which you’ll need in almost every project you’ll be working on - no matter how big or small that project is.
+There are some features like #state-management and routing which you’ll need in almost every project you’ll be working on - no matter how big or small that project is.

 Angular and Vue have full built-in support to make that easier for you.
-React only has some state management support built-in (not ideal for high-frequency changes) and has **no** built-in routing support.
+React only has some #state-management support built-in (not ideal for high-frequency changes) and has **no** built-in routing support.

 So why wouldn’t Angular (or Vue) be better than React?

-Because you could also argue that the simplicity of React and its strong focus on components and UI rendering is a big strength.
+Because you could also argue that the simplicity of React and its strong focus on #components and UI rendering is a big strength.
 Where Angular needs to connect a lot of things and ensure that they work together smoothly, React doesn’t need to do that.

 React does one thing and it does that thing really, really well!

 For the other “tools”, which you’ll eventually also need, you got the very active React community.
 This community developed solutions (i.e. extra packages you can add to your project) like the [React router](https://reacttraining.com/react-router/web), [Redux](https://redux.js.org/) or [Formik](https://github.com/jaredpalmer/formik).

-So you could argue that the React team focuses on giving you the best possible UI-rendering library whereas the community focuses on individual projects that add on to that library.
+So you could argue that the React team focuses on giving you the best possible UI-rendering #library whereas the community focuses on individual projects that add on to that library.
 Not a bad approach.

 Of course, that does also not mean that Angular’s way of doing it is bad.
 Neither is Vue’s.